nmbazima/Exam-DA-100-ADWM-Power-BI/README.md

 ##### Diagnostic
 Diagnostic analytics answer questions of why something happened, this helps basic descriptive anayltics, by using the findings from descriptive analytics to discover the cause of those events.

- 1. Identify anomalies in the data.
- 2. Collect data related to those anomalies
- 3. Use statistical techniques to discover relationships and trend that explain those anomalies.

 ##### Predictive
 Predictive analytics help answer questions of what will happen in the future.
 It uses historical data to identify trends and determin if they will recur.
 Tools provide valuable insights into what can happen in the future.
 Predictive analytics provide a variety of statistical and amchine learning techniques such as neural networks, decision tress and regression.